Have you ever intuited the name of a plant?

 #OTD English author, translator, and Clerk to the Kitchen of the Archbishop of Canterbury, Leonard Mascall was buried at Buckinghamshire, in 1589.

 Mascall published a number of books; all were aimed at household management.

 In 1572 Mascall published, "A book of the Arte and Maner Howe to Plante and Graffe All Sortes of Trees."
 Along with cultivating fruit trees, this book was the first to refer to the secateurs or pruning knife.
-The word secatuers is taken from the Latin secare ‘to cut’.
+The word secateurs is taken from the Latin secare ‘to cut.’

 Hope produced considerable work on plant classification and physiology.
 He was appointed to positions of the King's botanist for Scotland and superintendent of the Royal Garden in Edinburgh.

 With Hope's impressive resume came impressive wealth.
-By the time Hope died, he had amassed more than £12,000 which he left to his wife.
+By the time Hope died, he had amassed more than £12,000, which he had left for his wife.

 #OTD It's the birthday of Alan Robertson Gemmell born today in 1913.

-In 1950, Gemmell was a Professor of Biology and he was invited to appear on the Gardeners Question Time, Keele Univeristy allowed it provided the school would be mentioned in the credits and as long as Gemmell appeared during University time.
+In 1950, Gemmell was a Professor of Biology, and he was invited to appear on the Gardeners Question Time, Keele University allowed it provided the school would be mentioned in the credits and as long as Gemmell appeared during University time.
 Gemmell spoke with a calm, Scottish voice.
-In his obituary, it was said he could, persuade followers of Gardeners Question Time to plant, "the most vicious weed."
-An academic, Gemmel often disagreed with fellow panelists like Fred Loads or Bill Sowerbutts who offered more off-the-cuff or hearsay advice.
+In his obituary, it was said he could persuade followers of Gardeners Question Time to plant, "the most vicious weed."
+An academic, Gemmel often disagreed with fellow panelists like Fred Loads or Bill Sowerbutts, who offered more off-the-cuff or hearsay advice.
 Gemmell co-hosted for 30 years.

 It was Alan Gemmell who wrote in one of his columns,